Ten Laps to Go

-Ten Laps to Go (King of the Speedway) is a 1938 American action/drama film directed by Elmer Clifton.
+Ten Laps to Go (King of the Speedway) is a 1936 American action/drama film directed by Elmer Clifton.
 The film stars Rex Lease as a champion race car driver, Duncan Renaldo as his rival, and Muriel Evans as the romantic interest.
 Former silent film star Marie Prevost has a small role in this film, which would prove to be her last; her death from self-inflicted malnutrition and alcoholism occurred less than six months later.

+Plot

 Production notes

 Ten Laps to Go was produced by the independent company Fanchon Royer Pictures and was distributed theatrically under the states-rights system.
 It has been released on television in the US under the title King of the Speedway.

-DVD release
+Home media

-Ten Laps to Go is available under its original title from budget DVD companies; it is available from Alpha Video on a double-bill with Go-Get-'Em, Haines.
+Ten Laps to Go was released under its original title from budget DVD companies; it is available from Alpha Video on a double-bill with Go-Get-'Em, Haines.